wp-plugins/sms-spruche/readme.txt

 == Description ==

 The SMS Sprüche widget allows you to insert SMS Spüche in your Wordpress Blog.
-It allows you, too inserted SMS Sprüche into your Wordpress Blog and show the SMS Sprüche in a Widget.
-This makes it easy to show a widget with the SMS Sprüche.
+It allows you to inserted SMS Sprüche into your Wordpress Blog and show the SMS Sprüche in a Widget.

 == Installation ==